Baris000-eng/Machine-Learning-Labs/README.md

 # Machine-Learning-Labs
 Machine Learning Weekly Lab Implementations (ENGR-421)

-Weekly lab implementations that we (whole class and our instructor Mehmet Gönen) discussed and studied on at the lab hours.
+Weekly lab implementations that we (whole class and our instructor Mehmet Gönen) discussed and studied on in lab hours.